-While lip gloss is great for added moisture and all that makes your lips pop for a few hours, it is the worst thing you can use as a base when you want the lipstick to last long.
-Glitter and glossy finishes should be left in the teen section of your nearest Shopper’s Drug Mart’s cosmetics section.
+While lip gloss is great for added moisture and making your lips pop for a few hours, it is the worst thing you can use as a base when you want the lipstick to last for a long time.
+Glitter and glossy finishes should be left in the teen section of your nearest cosmetics section.

-You can, however, decide to use a long wearing adult lip gloss that will in turn give thinner lips a healthier, plumper look, while reducing your commitment to the lovely red you’ve decided to try out for yourself.
+You can, however, decide to use a long-lasting adult lip gloss that will, in turn, give thinner lips a healthier, plumper look, while reducing your commitment to the lovely red you’ve decided to try out for yourself.

 Try a Lip Tint

 It’s a rather intriguing alternative to a tube of bright red lipstick, as well as something a lot more grown up than lip-gloss.
-Plus, the gloss gets gunky, it sticks to your hair and can be messy taking off, while the better tasting ones you will most certainly chew your lips for.
+Plus, the gloss gets gunky, it sticks to your hair and can be messy taking off.

 Maybe a Lip Balm?